Tokyo Disneyland

 OTHER EXPERIENCES

 Is Splash Mountain a water attraction or a dark ride?
 Well… it’s a world-class water ride and a very good dark ride in one.
-This log flume lasts for 10 minutes, it features four drops and we meet lots of cute audio-animatronics.
-Even if you’ve already ridden the versions in Anaheim or Orlando, Tokyo’s Splash Mountain should be considered as a must do.
+A ride on this log flume lasts for 10 minutes, it features four drops and we meet lots of cute audio-animatronics.
+Even if you’ve already ridden the versions in Anaheim or Orlando before they were transformed into Tiana’s Bayou Adventure, Tokyo’s Splash Mountain should be considered as a must visit.
 The dark ride scenes are somewhat different and the queue is designed brilliantly.
 Splash Mountain always puts a smile on my face, no matter how horrible the weather may be.

 Unlike most Magic Kingdom parks, Tokyo Disneyland doesn’t offer a version of Disneyland Railroad.
 The alternative is Western River Railroad, a train ride which travels through Adventureland, Westernland and Critter Country.
 It may sound boring, but this is actually a great attraction for a moment of relaxation.
 Another fan favourite is Jungle Cruise.
 As you may know, this attraction highly relies on your Skipper’s puns and jokes.
 So why the hell would you ride it in Japan, where you don’t understand the narration?
-Well… the grand finale of the ride was recently upgraded with video mapping and it’s definitely worth a look.
+Well… the grand finale of the ride features some elaborate video mapping and it’s definitely worth a look.

 LANGUAGE BARRIER